 Hedeker said doing it now is a good idea.
 “You don’t have to wait to do it.
 Do it now and start earning money on it for this year," he said.

 All investments involve risk, including potential loss of principal.

 TD Ameritrade does not provide tax advice.
 Please consult with a qualified tax advisor with regard to your specific tax circumstances.

-The Tax Resources page is chock full of tax calculators, guides, an archive of relevant content, and a link to IRS and tax forms.
+The Tax Resources page is a trove of tax info, including calculators, guides, an archive of relevant content, and a link to IRS and tax forms.